petervanderdoes/AVH-Extended-Categories/readme.txt

 * Added Czech translation.

 = Version 2.2 =
-* RFC: Internationalization of the plugin.
+* RFC: Internationalization of the plug-in.
-* Bugfix: W3 Validation Errors when using dropdown categories.
+* Bugfix: W3 Validation Errors when using drop down categories.
 * Added option to exclude categories from displaying instead of including them.
 (Compliments to: Jose Luis Moya - http://www.alsur.es )

 = Version 2.1 =